sudeep-arabolu/mvp-ai-agent/README.md

 | **Fast POC → easy prod** | Same FastAPI code runs on laptop, Lambda, or Fargate. |

 ---
+## 🏗️ System Design Principles

+- **Data Ingestion Pipeline**
+  Raw data lands in S3, is processed by an hourly Lambda into a staging schema, then loaded into Aurora’s star schema for analytics.

+- **Hybrid Agent Architecture**
+  Combines a reactive layer (instant SQL lookups) with a deliberative layer (semantic search + LLM synthesis) for speed and depth.

+- **Tool Use Pattern**
+  Agent dynamically chooses SQL or vector search per question, enabling plug-and-play integrations via config.

+- **Modularity & Scalability**
+  Retrieval, embedding, orchestration, and UI are independent services-easy to replace, scale, and maintain.

+- **Observability & Robustness**
+  Centralized logging, version-pinned LLMs, and secure secrets management ensure reliability in production.

+- **User-Centric Design**
+  Explainable responses build trust and engagement

+---
+## 🧩 Design Patterns Used

+- **Ingestion Pipeline Pattern**: Raw data in S3 → staging schema via Lambda → analytics schema in Aurora.
+- **Hybrid Agent**: Reactive + deliberative layers for precise KPIs and rich context.
+- **Tool Use**: Dynamic routing to SQL or vector tools; config-driven integration points.
+- **Planning**: Multi-step decomposition for complex queries (aggregate metrics → contextualize).
+- **Microservices**: Independent services for each concern-retrieval, embedding, orchestration, UI.

+---
 ## 🖼️  Architecture

 ```mermaid